bpmn-io/bpmn.io/src/blog/2022/011-2022-year-in-review.md

 * Released in July [bpmn-js@9.3](https://github.com/bpmn-io/bpmn-js/blob/develop/CHANGELOG.md#930) adds actions to align and distribute elements on the modeling canvas.
 * September releases of our toolkits lift our libraries targets to [ES2018](./2022-migration-to-es2018.html).
 * Also released in September [form-js@0.8](https://github.com/bpmn-io/form-js/blob/develop/packages/form-js/CHANGELOG.md#080) ships with a taglist and checklist component, and the ability to provide selection values dynamically.
-* Shipped in November [bpmn-js@10.3.0](https://github.com/bpmn-io/bpmn-js/blob/develop/CHANGELOG.md#1030) ships with an improved BPMN space tool.
+* Shipped in November [bpmn-js@10.3.0](https://github.com/bpmn-io/bpmn-js/blob/develop/CHANGELOG.md#1030) improves the BPMN space tool significantly.
 * December releases of our toolkits integrate a [reworked popup menu](./2022-reworked-popup-menu.html), the foundation for [create/append anything](https://github.com/bpmn-io/bpmn-js-connectors-extension).

 In the larger eco-system, we made significant investments in two areas: